Armotik/NaurelliaCraftWebsite/readme.md

   - AppFixtures.php : Contains the fixtures of the project
 - Entity : Contains the entities of the project*
     - User.php : Contains the user entity of the project
+    - UserIG.php : Contains the user IG (Minecraft) entity of the project
+    - InfractionIG.php : Contains the infraction IG entity for the user IG entity of the project
 - Form : Contains the forms of the project
   - ContactType.php : Contains the contact form of the project
   - NewPasswordFormType.php : Contains the new password form of the project